papyri/site-docs/checklist.md

 = _Varia Coptica_, ed.
 W.E.
 Crum.
 Aberdeen 1939.
 Nos.
 1—129.
 Papyri are nos.
 5—9, 38—39, 46—52, 100, 114—116 and 129.
 No. 5 is reedited with a new fragment in Enchoria 15 (1987) 55—59 (R.P.
 Salomons and P.J.
 Sijpesteijn).

 ### <a id="O.Deir_el-Bahari">O.Deir el-Bahari</a>
 = _Le Monastère de St. Phoibammon_.
 Deir el-Bahari 5, ed.
 W. Godlewski.
 Warsaw 1986.
 Coptic ostraca nos.
 1—19 (no. 16 is wood and no. 19 Arabic) are found in chapter 9, pp. 134—140.
+[Online: Heidelberg](http://digi.ub.uni-heidelberg.de/diglit/godlewski1986)

 ### <a id="O.Deiss.">O.Deiss.</a> (see [P.Meyer](#P.Meyer)).